tgirke/manuals_old/vignettes/12_Internal_notes/mydoc_internal_notes.md

 ## Usage of custom domain

 + Register a domain name with a provider such as [GoogleDomains](https://domains.google) or [GoDaddy](https://www.godaddy.com).
 + Next, configure the domain settings on your provider's website to point to GitHub pages.
 Sample instructions for GoogleDomains and GitHub pages are given on [Curtis Larson's Blog](http://www.curtismlarson.com/blog/2015/04/12/github-pages-google-domains/).
-Note, if you run a web site under the `gh-pages` branch of a GitHub project repository then you will still just use `tgirke.github.io.` under the CNAME entry without appending the name of the project repository.
+Note, if you run a web site under the `gh-pages` branch of a GitHub project repository then you will still just use `tgirke.github.io.` under the CNAME entry (see table below) without appending the name of the project repository.
 Also adding a dot at the end of this entry is important.
-The table below is an example how the settings would look like under the `DNS` tab on GoogleDomains:
+The table below is an example how the settings would look like under the `DNS` tab on GoogleDomains.
+The two IP addresses in the first two lines of the table should be the same for all sites hosted on GitHub.

     |Name   |Type     | TTL | Data              |